Ingoo18/Master-Thesis---Ingo-P./README.md

 This repository consists of a classifier that I created as part of my master thesis.
 The classifier aims to identify artefacts from EEG recordings

-Preprocessing.py was used to lable the images and sort them into folders for the classifier
+Preprocessing.py was used to lable the images and sort them into folders for the classifier (Can be ignored for usage)

 Classifier.py contains the defined model + the model training

 Prerequisite:
-Change the data dir to the folder where the input data for the classifier is stored
+Change the data directory to the folder where the input data for the classifier is stored.
+Images need to be seperated into folders to represent classes

 Following versions are required: